Hawkins (TV series): Production

 David Karp created Hawkins, and Arena Productions produced the series in association with MGM Television.
 The show bore similarities to James Stewart′s 1959 hit movie Anatomy of a Murder, in which he also played a small-town lawyer who investigated the cases in which he was involved.

 Hawkins was Stewart′s second attempt at starring in a television series; he had made his debut in series television in the unsuccessful situation comedy The Jimmy Stewart Show, which aired on NBC for a single season from 1971 to 1972.
-Hawkins was a far better fit for Stewart′s acting talents; it received good critical reviews and Stewart won a 1973 Golden Globe Award for Best Actor in Television Drama Series for his portrayal of Billy Jim Hawkins.
+Hawkins was a far better fit for Stewart′s acting talents; it received good critical reviews and Stewart won a 1973 Golden Globe Award for Best Actor in Television Drama Series.
 However, the series was cancelled after the production of only eight episodes (its pilot episode and one season of seven episodes).
 Stewart requested the cancellation because he believed that the quality of scripts and directors in television could not continuously measure up to the level to which he was accustomed with theatrical films.
 He did not return to series television.

 Norman Felton was the show's executive producer and Karp wrote or co-wrote the pilot and the regular-season episodes.
 Jud Taylor directed the pilot and some of the regular-season episodes, and Paul Wendkos or Robert Scheerer directed the rest.
 Jerry Goldsmith wrote the theme music.

 Broadcast history

 The pilot episode of Hawkins aired as a 90-minute television movie on March 13, 1973.
 As a regular series, it premiered on October 2, 1973, airing on CBS on Tuesdays at 9:30 p.m. throughout its run.
 Like the series pilot, each regular-season episode was 90 minutes long.
 It was broadcast every third week as part of the "wheel series" The New CBS Tuesday Night Movies, alternating in its time slot with Shaft and a made-for-television movie.
 The "wheel series" was a popular programming strategy in television entertainment programming during the late 1960s and the 1970s in which two or more regular programs were rotated in the same time slot.
 However, Hawkins attracted a starkly different viewer demographic from Shaft, which probably worked against it finding an audience as part of The New CBS Tuesday Night Movies.
-With Hawkins suffering from low ratings and Stewart expressing his desire to bring the show to an end, its last new episode aired on March 5, 1974.
-Reruns of Hawkins ran in prime time during its regular time slot until September 3, 1974.
+With Hawkins a middling performer in the ratings, Stewart, concerned about the quality of the scripts, made clear his desire to bring it to an end.
+Reruns of Hawkins ran in prime time until the start of the fall season.